sarahmprz/timetravellingmaps/timetravelling_with_maps_the_tutorial.md

 	window.api.map.addLayer( L.tileLayer( 'http://mapwarper.net/maps/tile/10054/{z}/{x}/{y}.png' ) );

 …and press ENTER.
 This will add the tile layer itself.
-Notice that line of code includes the URL you copied in step 1.
+Notice that line of code includes the URL that the Map Warper generated for us in step 1.
 The end result will look something like this:

 ![oldgeojson](https://github.com/sarahmprz/timetravellingmaps/blob/master/img/oldgeojson.png)